trivigy/discord-resource/README.md

 ### `in`: Not implemented.

-### `out`: Sends message to a Discord channel.
+### `out`: Send message to a Discord channel.

-Send message to a discord channel, with the configured parameters.
-Parameters can be passed in using the [params](https://concourse-ci.org/jobs.html#schema.step.put-step.params) key on the `put` step or passed in via a file.
+Send message to a discord channel with the configured parameters.
+Parameters can be passed in using the [params](https://concourse-ci.org/jobs.html#schema.step.put-step.params) key on the `put` step or passed in via files.

 #### Parameters: `params`